susam/emacs4cl/README.md

     ```

     The first line checks whether package descriptions from package
-    archives from archives have been fetched.
-See the
+    archives have been fetched.
+See the `~/.emacs.d/elpa/archives`
-    `~/.emacs.d/elpa/archives` directory for archive contents in case
+    directory for archive contents in case you are curious.
+If the
-    you are curious.
-If the archive contents have not been fetched then
+    archive contents have not been fetched then the second line
-    the second line fetches them.
-Thus the second line executes only
+    fetches them.
+Thus the second line executes only when the Emacs
-    when the Emacs initialization is loaded for the first time.
-The
+    initialization is loaded for the first time.
+The first time Emacs
-    first time Emacs starts with the [.emacs](.emacs) file of this
+    starts with the [.emacs](.emacs) file of this repository, it takes
-    repository, it takes a while to fetch the package archives.
-However,
+    a while to fetch the package archives.
+However, once the package
-    once the package archives have been fetched and Emacs is started
+    archives have been fetched and Emacs is started again later, it
-    again later, it starts instantly because the code above takes care
+    starts instantly because the code above takes care not to fetch
-    not to fetch package archives again when it is already cached
+    package archives again when it is already cached locally.
-    locally.

   - When we install packages using `package-install` (coming up in the
     next point), a few customizations are written automatically into the